 If your AI operates in a regulated domain — healthcare, finance, insurance, legal, government — a wrong answer is not just a bad experience.
 It is a compliance violation.
 And the liability does not sit with the LLM provider.
 It sits with you.

 - Healthcare — An AI chatbot gives incorrect medication information.
 A patient acts on it.
-You are liable, not OpenAI.
+You are liable, not the model vendor.

 - Finance — Your AI quotes incorrect interest rates or fee structures from a document it misread.
 The customer relies on that quote.
 You are on the hook for the difference.